moritzmucha/fastdigest/README.md

 - **Quantile & rank estimation**: Compute highly accurate quantile and rank estimates from large datasets with a low memory footprint.
 - **Trimmed mean**: Calculate the truncated mean in close approximation.
-- **Merging digests**: Merge two t‑digests into one.
-This can be used to handle streaming data.
+- **Merging digests**: Merge many t‑digests into one, enabling parallel computing workflows such as MapReduce big data processing.
+- **Updating**: Use convenience methods to update a t-digest incrementally.
 - **Flexible compression**: Decide when and how much t-digests are compressed.
 - **Serialization**: Use the `to_dict`/`from_dict` methods (e.g. for JSON conversion) or the `pickle` module for easy serialization.